Honors Priority Admission Transfer Programs

 The Los Angeles Mission College Transfer Alliance/Honors Program (TAP) is designed for motivated students who plan on transferring to a four-year college or university.
 It consists of academically enriched general education courses in which both written expression and the critical analysis of ideas are stressed.
 The TAP program offers participating students priority admissions to UCLA and additional opportunities at other universities.
 Both current and new students may apply to be part of the TAP program.

 Interested students should put together a packet that includes unofficial transcripts, a personal statement, faculty recommendation and a completed application that can be accessed through the forms link.
-Students will complete 5 honors courses with a 3.25 grade average, and honors designation will appear on students' transcripts.
+Students will complete 15 honors units with a 3.25 grade average, and honors designation will appear on students' transcripts.
 For each honors course, students will complete a research project or paper designed in collaboration with the Honors Director Dr. Mike Fenton and the faculty member teaching the course.
+Please visit the Contract Procedures page for more information.

 Benefits of TAP/Honors Program Participants at UCLA

 - Priority admissions consideration to several prestigious four-year institutions, including UCLA.
-Admittance rates for UCLA (tabulated for Fall 2010) for TAP/Honorsstudents was 74.8% versus 21.4% for non-TAP/Honors students!
-Click here for more information.
+Admittance rates for UCLA (tabulated for Fall 2015) for TAP/Honors students was 76.97% versus 30.65% for non-TAP/Honors students!
+Click here for UCLA TAP information: http://www.ugeducation.ucla.edu/tap/

 - An enriched academic program allowing students to gain opportunities to pursue topics and projects of individual interest within courses taken; opportunity to gain valuable critical thinking, research and writing skills; opportunities to explore interdisciplinary approaches to course topics.